CKLDP NM

 Required Commitment to the Program

 The program’s success is directly related to the attendance by the participants and therefore attendance is mandatory.
-Each participant of the program will be required to sign an Agreement Form that will require a signature from one of the participant’s principals of their firm.
 Provided due notice to the Executive Committee, with extenuating circumstances, each scholar will be allowed one excused absence.
-If two sessions are missed, a fine of $50 will be sent to the participants firm.
-A further absence will result in an additional $50 fine and expulsion from the program.
+Excessive absences will result in expulsion from the program.

 Attendance is mandatory for all scholars at the first meeting of the group “Bootcamp” as well as the final session and closing reception.